The Encyclopedia of Science Fiction: Fourth edition

-The Encyclopedia ended its arrangement with Orion in September 2021 and moved to a new, self-owned web server, resulting in the launch of the fourth edition in October.
-While based on the earlier design, the new edition incorporates a number of revisions; for instance, many author entries now include thumbnails of the author's book covers, randomly selected from the relevant Gallery pages.
+Although in the 2010s SFE was initially closely linked to the SF Gateway project, the relationship weakened after Edwards left and SF Gateway was redesigned.
+The Encyclopedia ended its arrangement with Orion in September 2021 and moved to a new, self-owned web server, resulting in the launch of the fourth edition in October of that year.
+While based on the earlier design, the new edition incorporates a number of revisions; for instance, many author entries now include thumbnails of the author's book covers.
+Meanwhile, the SFE Ltd has closed in 2024, with the encyclopedia published since by small press Ansible Editions.